Une rentrée éco-responsable sans déchet

 • RECYCLE or upcycle as much as possible

-Switch to glass bottles or water bottles
+Switch to glass bottles or reusable water bottles

-In 2021, 83% of French people still consume water in plastic bottles!! 💧
+In 2021, 83% of French people still consumed bottled water in plastic containers!! 💧

 💧